Vinnie-tec/Vinnie-tec/README.md

 # Hi there 👋

-## Welcome to my world of Web Development wizardry! 🌟
+## Welcome to my world of Web Development Wizardry! 🌟

 I'm Agboola Vincent, hailing from the vibrant land of Nigeria 🌍.
 With a strong foundation in Industrial Mathematics from the prestigious [Federal University of Technology, Akure (FUTA)](https://www.futa.edu.ng/), I've embarked on an exhilarating journey as a seasoned web developer.